 This is crucial because the element of distance brings its own problems and relationship arguments.
 You and your partner will have to be invested in the relationship to tackle them without feeling sapped out.
 The moment you let things slide or sit idle, it leaves room for doubt and questions.

-Dr. Neelu Khanna, a life coach, suggests that even when you cannot make the time to constantly talk, you can leave photos or voice notes for your partner to come back to.
+Dr. Khanna suggests that even when you cannot make the time to constantly talk, you can leave photos or voice notes for your partner to come back to.

 Related Reading: How To Make A Long-Distance Relationship Work?

 We often think that the abundance of actual physical space needs to be compensated by completely smothering another person.
 That is just not true.
 Even though you are battling the existence of too much space on a daily basis, choking mental space is not going to solve that.
 You must contemplate, how much space in a relationship is normal?

 This is especially vital when starting a long-distance relationship with someone you just met online.
 After all, you don’t want to send them scuttling by coming on too strong or being a clingy partner.

 Dr. Khanna suggests that space is more important in long-distance relationships than regular relationships.
 She adds, ‘You really do not always know what the other person is going through.
 You must understand the person’s constraints.’